SJTU-CMRLab/Model-Based-MoCo-for-Cardiac-Multi-Parametric-Mapping/README.md

 # How to use

 Environment: We developed and tested the method on MATLAB R2023a.
+Later versions of MATLAB are usually compatible.

 Demo: [moco_main.m](moco_main.m) shows how to apply the proposed MoCo method to cardiac Multimapping (described in our paper).
-By changing the signal dictionary, you may conveniently extend the method to your own qMRI applications.
+By changing the signal dictionary, you may conveniently extend the method to your own quantitative MRI applications, such as MOLLI-based T1 mapping.
+Have fun with it!

 # How to cite